squidnose/How-to-enable-Intel-Xe-driver-on-Linux/README.md

 ```
 - i915 is in use, i915 and xe are avaliable

-## Find out what PCI ID your gpu has
+## 3.Find out what PCI ID your gpu has
 ```
 lspci -nn | grep Xe
 ```